lmfit/uncertainties/doc/install.rst

 You can `download`_ the latest source package archive from the Python Package Index (PyPI) and unpack it, or from the `GitHub releases`_ page.
-This package can be unpacked using `unzip`, `tar xf` , or other similar utilites, and then installeed with
+This package can be unpacked using `unzip`, `tar xf` , or other similar utilities, and then installed with

 .. code-block:: sh